crusherdev/crusher-1/README.md

 <h1> Crusher</h1>

-[Crusher](https://crusher.dev) is an open source testing framework.
-We're a building better alternative to cypress, selenium, etc.
+[Crusher](https://crusher.dev) is a faster  testing framework, alternative to traditional workflows using cypress, selenium, etc.

-Create test in < 2 mins, either using low-code or code.
-Install, integrate and Run in single platform.
+**Create test in < 2 mins, either using low-code or code**.
+Install, integrate and run in single platform, batteries included.

 Crush your bugs before they crash your users.